fabarea/messenger/README.rst

 Installation
 ============

-Extension have settings mainly in the Extension Manager.
-Most of them are self-explanatory.
+Extension have self-explanatory settings in the Extension Manager.

 Message API